Extensible Storage Engine Architecture

 To prevent problems such as this, ESE bundles operations inside a transaction.
 ESE makes sure that none of the operations are permanently applied until the transaction is committed to the database file.
 When the transaction is committed to the database file, all the operations are permanently applied.

-If a server stops responding, ESE also handles automatic recovery when you restart the server and rolls back any uncommitted transactions.
+If there is a crash, ESE also handles automatic recovery at start and rolls back any uncommitted transactions.
 If ESE fails before a transaction is committed, the entire transaction is rolled back, and it is as if the transaction never occurred.
-If ESE stops responding after the transaction is committed, the entire transaction is persisted, and the changes are visible to clients.
+If ESE crashes after the transaction is committed, the entire transaction is persisted, and the changes are visible to clients.

-Transactions such as those listed in the previous section are generally referred to as ACID transactions.
-ACID is an acronym for the following attributes:
+Transactions that are this reliable are generally referred to as ACID transactions.
+ACID transactions can be identified by the following attributes:

 - Atomic This term indicates that a transaction state change is all or none.
 Atomic state changes include database changes, and messages and actions on transducers.